 Inject, snort or swallow in a hygienic, safe space in the presence of a staff who will reverse an opioid overdose and who can connect you with other services.

-The Supervised Consumption & Treatment Service (CTS) is a health service that provides a supervised and hygienic space for people to inject, snort or swallow drugs obtained either through the unregulated market or by prescription.
+Consumption & Treatment Services (CTS) is a health service that provides a supervised and hygienic space for people to inject, snort, or swallow drugs obtained either through the unregulated market or by prescription.

-Our CTS service is integrated within the Oasis program and provides supervision for up to 5 people at a time.
+Our CTS service provides supervision for up to 5 people at a time.

 Permitted activities: